-When leniency is available in the United States, it is generally a good idea for counsel to move expeditiously to seek a marker.
+In many ways, the United States remains the world's leading jurisdiction for cartel enforcement, and counsel for companies that may have engaged in wrongdoing must keep their clients' potential US exposure at the front of their minds.
+When leniency is available in the United States, it is generally a good idea for counsel to move expeditiously to consider seeking a marker.
 The benefits of leniency are compelling.
-However, the decision to cooperate with the US investigation is likely to raise collateral risks that must be considered at the outset, including criminal liability for individual employees, and the potential for information disclosed to the Antitrust Division being used by the Criminal Division and discovered in follow-on litigation.
-Fortunately, the Antitrust Division aims to be transparent and predictable in its dealings with cooperators, whom it views as furthering US enforcement goals.
-Thus, counsel should be able to manage the leniency process with a measure of certainty regarding the terms of the agreement the corporation or individual is entering into, and the Antitrust Division's expectations regarding cooperation.
+However, the decision to cooperate with the US investigation should not be made lightly as there are substantial collateral risks that must be considered at the outset, including criminal liability for excluded individual employees, and the potential for information disclosed to the Antitrust Division being used by the Criminal Division and discovered in follow-on litigation.
+Fortunately, the